siladitya2/user-items-app/readme.md

 Press CTRL+C to stop and tear down the containers.

 ## Future Enhancements
-a.
-Support for Pagination
+1. Support for Pagination.
-b.
-Authentication and Authorization
+2. Authentication and Authorization